ellemouton/bitcoin_play/docs/Theory.md

 #### Example

 In this example, the following assumptions can be made.
-See Figure \ref{fig:light_set_up} for a visualisation of the initial set-up.
+See Figure 6.1 for a visualisation of the initial set-up.

 * Party *A* wants to pay party *C* 10 satoshis
 * Payment channels exists between *A* and *B* (100 to *A* and *20* to B) and another between *B* and *C* (50 to *B* and 10 to *C*)
 * *B* charges a 5 satoshi routing fee
 * *A* has the hash, *H*, which is the hash of a secret pre-image value, *X*, such that *H* = hash(*X*)
 * *A* knows that *C*, and only *C*, has access to *X*.
 * The initial total wallet balances of each node is as follows:
 * *A*: 100 satoshis
 * *B*: 20 + 50 = 70 satoshis
 * *C*: 10 satoshis

 <p align="center">
 <img src="figures/lightning_network/lightning_1.png" alt="Multi-hop payment set-up">
+<label>Figure 6.1: Multi-hop payment set-up</label>
 </p>

 #### Step 1

 *A* creates a new commitment transaction with *B*.
 This commitment transaction spends the funding transaction of the *A-B* channel and has three outputs:

 * **Output 1**: 20 satoshi to *B*
 * **Output 2**: 85 satoshi to *A*
 * **Output 3**: 15 satoshi to a HTLC that has two clauses and will be spendable by which ever clauses condition is first satisfied.
 The first clause pays *B* if *B* is able to produce the pre-image of *H*.
 The second clause refunds *A* if a certain time period, *t*, has passed.

 *A* signs this commitment transaction and presents it to *B*.
-See figure \ref{fig:light_1} for an illustration of this step.
+See figure 6.2 for an illustration of this step.

 <p align="center">
 <img src="figures/lightning_network/lightning_2.png" alt="Multi-hop payment step 1">
+<label>Figure 6.2: Multi-hop payment step 1</label>
 </p>